Knowsie/Knowsie/README.md

 Knowsie is an Android app designed to help you keep track of important individuals in your life.
 The concept is simple: declare which usernames you would like to monitor and group them accordingly.
 The Knowsie Newsfeed will only contain updates from those most important to you.

 ## Scope
-Knowsie currently supports two social media websites: Twitter and Instagram.
+Knowsie currently supports 2 social media websites: Twitter and Instagram.
 Users can choose the social media, enter the specific username they would like to monitor, and group them with other users (i.e. Family, Celebrities, Significant Other).
-Our application currently supports user registration, modify/delete groups, and push notifications.
+Our application currently supports user registration, username selection, and group creation.

 ## Future Goals
 - [ ] Support Facebook, Tumblr, and other social media